demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-fetch-organization-inventory
 ***
-List of Inventories for an organization
+List of inventories for an organization.

 #### Base Command